 Anticipated Effects on Marine Mammal Habitat

-The primary potential impacts to marine mammal habitat and other marine species are associated with elevated sound levels produced by airguns and other active acoustic sources.
+The primary potential impacts to marine mammal habitat and other marine species are associated with elevated sound levels produced by airguns.
 This section describes the potential impacts to marine mammal habitat from the specified activity.